-GRAPH 1- Rates of New HIV Diagnoses by Sex assigned at Birth in Houston/Harris County, 2008-2017
+GRAPH 1- Rates of New HIV Diagnoses by Sex at Birth in Houston/Harris County, 2008-2017

-(Graph 2) The rate of new HIV diagnoses in African American/Black males decreased approximately 30% from 2008 to 2017.
-However, African American/Black males had the highest rate of new HIV diagnoses each year.
+(Graph 2) The rate of new HIV diagnoses in Black/African American males decreased approximately 30% from 2008 to 2017.
+However, Black/African American males had the highest rate of new HIV diagnoses each year.
 In White, Hispanic/Latino and all males, the rate of new diagnoses remained stable from 2008 to 2017.